firefox-devtools/profiler/docs-user/guide-remote-profiling.md

 TL;DR: You probably want to profile [a "GeckoView example" nightly](https://tools.taskcluster.net/index/gecko.v2.mozilla-central.nightly.latest.mobile/android-api-16-opt).
 Read on for more details, or skip to the next section if you already know exactly which browser you want to profile.

 The current landscape of Gecko products, versions and channels is a lot more complicated on mobile than it is on desktop.
 On desktop, when it comes to profiling, there's really only one product that's interesting to profile: Firefox Nightly.
-On mobile, the choice is not so easy.
+On mobile, the choice is not so simple.

 Currently there are five different apps you can install on Android, all of which use Gecko in some fashion: